NdyGen/blog/_agent_config/author_prompt.md

 ## 🧪 Completion Checklist

 - [ ] ✅ Article written in valid Markdown
+- [ ] ✅ Has the required number of words
 - [ ] ✅ **1–3 images included**, with filenames and meaningful alt text
 - [ ] ✅ `reviewer` tool has been called **at least once**
 - [ ] ✅ Final `reviewer` feedback includes: